Updated July 2020.

 An understanding of how people interact with content

 Which would you rather read in five minutes: a single sonnet or War and Peace?
 Keep in mind, you have to start and finish your choice in this time frame.

 Of course you’re going to pick the sonnet, and a good content writer knows that.
 They understand that the internet moves in real time, that people only want to read long content when they’re deep in the sales funnel and that cat videos, though an internet relic, have a positive effect on viewers.
 Your ideal writer isn’t just a wordsmith; they’re also a content specialist who can cater to your target audience.

 Pro tip: If you want your viewers to leave your content with a happy, productive feeling, throw a cat video in there.

-Great writers know that content is also visual and use such cues to clue the reader into what’s important.
+A great writer isn’t just a storyteller, either.
+They think like a content creator.
+They know that content is also visual and use such cues to clue the reader into what’s important.
 All the significant details will stand out from the text in some way; for example:

 - In-line quotes.